drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 *[agonists]: A chemical substance capable of activating a given receptor.
 *[Md]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system

-The Mdm2 and p53 genes normally form a negative feedback loop in cells to monitor and regulate p53 ability to limit growth. p53 is an attractive therapeutic target in oncology because its tumor suppressor activity can be stimulated to eradicate tumor cells.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/antagonists-mdm2-p53-interaction-a2da31c7'><i class='fa fa-play' aria-hidden='true'></i></button>The Mdm2 and p53 genes normally form a negative feedback loop in cells to monitor and regulate p53 ability to limit growth. p53 is an attractive therapeutic target in oncology because its tumor suppressor activity can be stimulated to eradicate tumor cells.
 A recent approach to stimulate p53 activity is based on the inhibition of the p53-Mdm2 interaction with synthetic molecules.
 Peptide and non-peptide inhibitors were found by molecular mimicry, as explained on the following pages.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer